Nico Hoerner: 2020: Rookie season

+2021 season

-Hoerner struggled with oblique injuries in 2021, and appeared in only 44 games for the Cubs.
+Hoerner struggled with oblique injuries in 2021 and appeared in only 44 games for the Cubs.
 Over 149 at-bats, he slashed .302/.382/.369 with ten doubles, 16 RBIs, and five stolen bases.

+2022 season

 During the Cubs' Opening Day game against the Milwaukee Brewers on April 7, 2022, Hoerner hit a two-run home run off of reigning NL Cy Young winner Corbin Burnes, the first home run of the 2022 MLB season and Hoerner's first since 2019.
-Hoerner had a much improved 2022 season, missing far fewer games and appearing in 135 games.
-He made 517 plate appearance while slashing .281/.327/.410 with 22 doubles, ten homers, and 55 RBIs.
+Hoerner had a much improved 2022 season, missing far fewer games, appearing in 135.
+He made 517 plate appearances while slashing .281/.327/.410 with 22 doubles, ten homers, and 55 RBIs.
 Hoerner played 133 of those games at shortstop and finished second in the National League in Outs Above Average.

+2023: Gold Glove Award

-After the Cubs signed free agent shortstop Dansby Swanson in December of 2022, it was anticipated that Hoerner would move to second base.
+After the Cubs signed free agent shortstop Dansby Swanson in December 2022, it was anticipated that Hoerner would move to second base.
 On January 13, 2023, Hoerner agreed to a one-year, $2.525 million contract with the Cubs, avoiding salary arbitration.
+On March 27, Hoerner signed a three-year, $35 million extension with the Cubs.
+On May 30, Hoerner hit a first-pitch home run to lead off a game against the New York Mets.
+On July 19, Hoerner hit his first career grand-slam against the Washington Nationals.
+On August 15, Hoerner became the first Cub since Tony Campana in 2012 to steal 30 bases in a single season.
+On September 13, Hoerner stole his 40th base of the season.
+He became the first Cub since Juan Pierre in 2006 to do so.
+He also became the fourth player in the last 100 years for the Cubs to steal 40 bases and have 60 RBIs.